 Gain (Loss) on Sale of Real Estate Inventories.
 Revenue from the sale of real estate inventory is measured at the fair value of the consideration received or receivable less the cost of real estate inventory at the date of sale.
 Revenues from transactions covering sale of real estate inventories are recognized under the full accrual method.
-Under this method, the Company recognizes the revenue and cost from sale of real estate in full when 10% or more of the contract price is received at which point the buyer may already occupy and use the property.
+Under this method, the Company recognizes the revenue and cost from sale of real estate in full when 10% or more of the contract price is received at which point the buyer has already an equity over the real estate asset and may already occupy and use the property.